gituser2019-hub/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Appropriately labels the data set with descriptive variable names
-replace the abbreviated part of column names in extract_data by the longer version descriptions, transformation rule as follows:
+Replace the abbreviated part of column names in extract_data by the longer version descriptions, transformation rule as follows:

 All "Acc" in column’s name replaced by "Accelerometer"
 All "Gyro" in column’s name replaced by "Gyroscope"